n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 > placeholders for missing letters.

 > Note: the tone marker codepoints are divided up between two
-> identification classes, reflecting the differeing orthographic rules
+> identification classes, reflecting the differing orthographic rules
 > they follow.
 The _pt_ identification class constitutes the "Pwo
 > tone" markers, while the _sm_ identification class includes the
 > remaining tone markers and other syllable modifiers.

-These idenfication classes form the bases of the following regular expression elements:
+These identification classes form the bases of the following regular expression elements:

     C	= (_consonant_ | _ra_)